mmowers/ab-testing-javascript/README.md

-# abjs
+# abtest
-A/B Testing JavaScript Snippet
+A/B Testing JavaScript